 Dorm.
 Ahn-drea and Dan are having another amorous rendezvous, but suddenly Ahn-drea puts on the brakes and says she isn't sure if getting involved with him is such a good idea.
-Dan looks confused and tells her how much he enjoyed their doink the other night.
-Ahn-drea concurs, but says she feels weird about him being her English teacher during the day, and her lover in the dorm.
+Dan looks confused and tells her how much he enjoyed their doink the other night...and Ahn-drea concurs, but says she feels weird about him being her English teacher during the day, and her lover in the dorm.
 She says she's either going to have to switch English classes or stop seeing him.
 In that case, Dan tells her there's no real choice...then orders her to find herself another English teacher.
-The two smile at each other and resume their foreplay, which is really starting to make my eyes bleed.
+The two smile at each other and resume their foreplay, and it's really starting to make my eyes bleed.

 Villa Cucina.
 Brenda and Stuart are enjoying a scrumptious chocolate dessert, and Brenda declares that this was the best meal she's ever had.
 For some reason, she tells Stuart that she and her slouchy ex-boyfriend hardly ever went out anywhere...and certainly never to fancy places like this.
 And instead of leaving it there, she continues to natter about how Dylan is an alkie and that they could never even enjoy a glass of wine together.
 When she finally realizes that Stuart's eyes have glazed over from listening to her talk about her ex-boyfriend, she shuts her pie-hole.
 A relieved Stuart tells her the night is young, and that she "ain't seen nuthin' yet".
 After dinner, the two head over to a swanky dance club, and Stuart ushers her past the long line of people waiting to get in.
 Inside the club, he introduces her to everyone...and then explains to her that he and the club's owner went to prep school together.
 He invites her to dance, and the two make their way over to the dance floor and do the stiff, white person's jig.